Walt Disney Studios (Burbank): The Roy E. Disney Animation Building

-Formerly known as the Walt Disney Feature Animation Building, the Roy E. Disney building is the current home of Walt Disney Animation Studios, which sits to the south across Riverside Drive.
-It was designed by the firm Robert A.M.
-Stern Architects.
-Construction was completed in 1994.
+Formerly known as the Walt Disney Feature Animation Building in 1995, the Roy E. Disney building is the current home of Walt Disney Animation Studios, which sits to the south across Riverside Drive.
+It was designed by Robert A. M. Stern in association with Morris Architects.

-As noted above, in 1985, Disney Animation was moved out of the studio lot and into a cluster of old buildings in Glendale.
-During Michael Eisner's 1986 restructuring of the Walt Disney Company, the studio's animation division was spun off to officially create Walt Disney Feature Animation as a separate subsidiary of the company, and in 1995 it came back to Burbank when its new home opened.
+As noted above, in 1985, Disney Animation was moved out of the studio lot and into a cluster of warehouses in Glendale.
+During Eisner's 1986 restructuring of the Walt Disney Company, the studio's animation division was spun off into Walt Disney Feature Animation as a separate subsidiary of the company.
+In 1992, construction began on a new 240,000 sqft of the animation studio in Burbank, which was completed two years later.

-The new studio is a colorful architectural landmark, adorned by a 122-foot-tall version of the Fantasia Sorcerer's hat, which once housed the office of Roy Disney, former head of Walt Disney Animation Studios.
-It also displays the word "ANIMATION" on giant letters on its south side to passersby on the Ventura Freeway.
+The new studio is an architectural landmark, adorned by a 122-foot-tall version of the Fantasia Sorcerer's hat, which once housed the office of Roy E. Disney, the former chairman of Disney Feature Animation.
+It also displays the word "ANIMATION" in large letters on its south side to passersby on the Ventura Freeway.

-In 2010, following the death of Roy Disney in 2009, the building was renamed and rededicated in his honor by Disney president and CEO, Bob Iger.
+In 2010, following the death of Roy E. Disney in 2009, the building was renamed and rededicated in his honor by Disney CEO Bob Iger.
+In January 2015, the building underwent a renovation, which was completed in sixteen months.